EthanPeters96/FlavorVault/README.md

 I have used previous projects to help with this project.

-I used AI assistance for my script.js file. and my app.py file.
+I used AI assistant for my script.js file. and my app.py file.

 [flask-task-manager](https://github.com/Code-Institute-Solutions/TaskManagerAuth)